 Watch the writing process unfold — play back a Google Doc as if it was a movie

 Draftback was designed to be as careful as possible about user privacy.
-No identifiable user data is collected by or sent to any remote service by the extension.
-All data is stored locally on the user’s own computer, by their Chrome browser, and is only stored there so that future replays of an already-replayed document will go faster.
+No document data is collected by or sent to any remote service by the extension.
+All such data is stored locally on the user’s own computer, by their Chrome browser, and is only stored there so that future replays of an already-replayed document will go faster.

 For school district privacy agreements, please contact james@draftback.com